 The Chernobyl Branch

 Yitzchak Meyer Twersky (b.
-1965) is an 8th-generation direct paternal descendant of Grand Rabbi Menachem Nachum Twersky of Chernobyl (1730–1797) through his grandson, Grand Rabbi Aharon Twersky of Chernobyl (1784–1871), portrayed here.
-Yitzchak Meyer Twersky was initially contacted by lead author Dr. Jeffrey Mark Paull, and in addition to taking a Y-DNA test, he agreed to serve as a member of the Twersky Y-DNA research team and as a co-author of this study.
+1965) is an 8th-generation direct paternal descendant of Grand Rabbi Menachem Nachum Twersky of Chernobyl (1730–1797) through his grandson, Grand Rabbi Aharon Twersky of Chernobyl (1784–1871).
+Yitzchak Meyer Twersky was initially contacted by lead author Dr. Jeffrey Mark Paull, and in addition to taking a Y-DNA test, he was invited to serve as a member of the Twersky Y-DNA research team, and as a co-author of this study.

 The Korostichev Branch

-Grand Rabbi Moshe Twersky of Korostichev (1789–1866) was the father of Grand Rabbi Mordechai Twersky of Korostichev (1841–1916), shown here.
+Grand Rabbi Moshe Twersky of Korostichev (1789–1866) was the father of Grand Rabbi Mordechai Twersky of Korostichev (1841–1916).
 His son, Grand Rabbi David Yaakov Twersky of Korostichev-Zhitomir (d.
 1940), had a son, Grand Rabbi Yitzchak Avraham Moshe Twersky of Korostichev (d.
 1982, Jerusalem), who was the last known male descendant of the Korostichev branch of the Twersky Chassidic dynasty.

 The Cherkasy Branch

 Grand Rabbi Yaakov Yisrael Twerski (1794–1876) had only daughters.
 His grandson, Grand Rabbi Mordechai Dov Auerbach, adopted his mother’s surname of Twerski.
-Grand Rabbi Mordechai Dov Twerski of Hornistaiple, pictured here, was the son of Sterna Rachel Auerbach, who was the daughter of Grand Rabbi Yaakov Yisrael Twerski of Cherkasy (1794–1876).
+Grand Rabbi Mordechai Dov Twerski of Hornistaiple was the son of Sterna Rachel Auerbach, who was the daughter of Grand Rabbi Yaakov Yisrael Twerski of Cherkasy (1794–1876).
 Hence, like the Korostichev branch, the Cherkasy branch has no son-after-son descendants.

 The Makarov Branch